pyrotelekinetic/struo/README.md

 # struo
+A utility for switching and testing nixos configurations

-Latin verb meaning "compose", "join together", or "build".
+The name comes from the Latin verb meaning "compose", "join together", or "build".

+The project is still early in development, and not considered suitable for use at this stage.

 ---